roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 ![gorgonops](/assets/convergent-evolution-1.6.png)

-Gorgonops, a gorgonopsid therapsid (stem-mammal), Russia, 254 mya.
+*Gorgonops*, a gorgonopsid therapsid (stem-mammal), Russia, 254 mya.
 Saber teeth before they were cool (and before external ear-flaps (pinnae) were a thing).
 We don’t know if these guys had fur or scales.
 I find that most art depicts them either as completely reptilian, with scales and osteoderms, or completely mammalian, with fur and a carnivoran-like nose.
 I think it’s most likely that they actually fell somewhere in between.
 Another interesting thing to note is that of all the saber-toothed synapsids on this list, gorgonopsids were the only ones who were able to replace their saber teeth when they broke.

 ![lotheridium](/assets/convergent-evolution-1.7.jpg)

-Lotheridium, a deltatheroidan metatherian (stem-marsupial), China, 100 mya.
+*Lotheridium*, a deltatheroidan metatherian (stem-marsupial), China, 100 mya.
 Saber-toothed wombat...?
 This is the smallest saber-toothed animal on our list, at around three feet long (the rest are close to lion-sized).

 ![thylacosmilus](/assets/convergent-evolution-1.8.png)

-Thylacosmilus, a sparassodontan metatherian (stem-marsupial), South America, 9 mya.
+*Thylacosmilus*, a sparassodontan metatherian (stem-marsupial), South America, 9 mya.
 See the weird bulge in its nose / forehead?
 The saber teeth actually extend all the way up through there and end behind the eyes!
 That, along with the crazy chin to protect the teeth, is some extreme dedication to specialized saber-toothing.
 The whole face is built around it!

 ![machaeroides](/assets/convergent-evolution-1.9.png)

-Machaeroides, a creodont mammal (related to cats, dogs, and pangolins, but not a member of any of those), Wyoming, 56 mya.
+*Machaeroides*, a creodont mammal (related to cats, dogs, and pangolins, but not a member of any of those), Wyoming, 56 mya.

 ![hoplophoneus](/assets/convergent-evolution-1.10.png)

-Hoplophoneus, a nimravid feliform (related to cats but not a true cat), South Dakota, 35 mya.
+*Hoplophoneus*, a nimravid feliform (related to cats but not a true cat), South Dakota, 35 mya.

 ![barbourofelis](/assets/convergent-evolution-1.11.jpg)

-Barbourofelis, a barbourofelid feliform (related to cats but not a true cat), Florida, 14 mya.
+*Barbourofelis*, a barbourofelid feliform (related to cats but not a true cat), Florida, 14 mya.

 ![smilodon](/assets/convergent-evolution-1.12.png)

-Smilodon, the famous “saber-toothed tiger,” and the only true cat on this list, California, 2.5 mya.
+*Smilodon*, the famous “saber-toothed tiger,” and the only true cat on this list, California, 2.5 mya.

 So, if saber teeth have happened so many times independently throughout history, why don’t any creatures have them now?
 The answer is simple yet somewhat unsatisfactory--coincidence.
 But don’t fret--saber teeth are likely to show up again in the future!
 Just you wait a couple million years, my money is on either the descendents of lions or of mandrills.